3ffy/opacityOnScroll/README.md

 JQuery Plugin whose progessively reduce the opacity of an element relative to his scroll container / document.
 (element at the top of the screen = opacity 100%, element half hidden = opacity 50%, etc. until opacity = 0%).

+It's a simple pluglin whose can be usefull to improve user experience on websites when a text element is above a background picture (less the text element is pertinent, more the background is visible).

 Usage
 -----